marcos8154/SocketAppServer/README.md

 # SocketAppServer
 A simple, lightweight and fast MVC-like Socket server

+This framework will allow you to create a server that makes it easy to display data on intranet networks (and also the internet).
+The server will work in an "embedded" manner, with the premise of rapid deployment and startup in a production environment, without the need to configure application servers such as IIS or Apache.

+The main communication of the server is based on Socket TCP / IP, which requires a specific client to connect and consume it.
+But if this is a flaw, the framework also allows to enable HTTP communication, which facilitates and expands the integration with a greater variety of clients (including mobile devices)

 **How to Setup**

-First, install the framework into your project through Nuget by searching for **"MobileAppServer"**, or by running the following command at the Visual Studio prompt: **Install-Package MobileAppServer -Version 1.4.3** (or higher)
+First, install the framework into your project through Nuget by searching for **"MobileAppServer"**, or by running the following command at the Visual Studio prompt: **Install-Package MobileAppServer -Version 1.6.0** (or higher)

-The framework will add **NewtonSoft.Json** together, and also create a folder called **"Mappings"** in your project.
+The framework will add **NewtonSoft.Json** together

-The Mappings folder will contain all mapping XMLs for your server Controllers.

-**ATTENTION:** *ALL XML's in this folder must be copied to the project binaries folder at compile time.
-To do this, all XML files in the folder must be marked **"Copy if newer"** in the file properties window.*

 Now let's implement a basic code that makes our server startup